CanonicalLtd/maas-docs/en/manage-kvm-pods-networking.md

     disable libvirt's DHCP and enable MAAS DHCP on the `default` network in libvirt, or create a separate `maas` network on a VLAN with MAAS DHCP enabled.

-### 2.5+
+## 2.5+

-Since 2.5, MAAS supports enhanced KVM-networking features, provided you deploy KVM host pods with the "Install MAAS-managed KVM Pod" checkbox ticked as discussed in the introduction (or have installed KVM on a new or existing controller).
+In MAAS 2.5, you can apply interface-constraints to VMs, which allows you to compose a VM with specific networking requirements (a full-explanation of the feature is found in the [following section][interface-constraints]).
+When these requirements are present, MAAS is able connect your VMs to the full range of your MAAS-configured network.

-#### With interface constraints
+### With interface constraints

 Instead of attaching to a libvirt network like `maas` or `default`, MAAS in this case tells the hypervisor on the host to attach the VM directly to a